Great stakeholder information software and support can make all the difference to your project.

 - Indifference because they don’t understand the value of a new system or why it’s necessary

 Good communication with staff and consultants who will be working with the stakeholder management system is imperative.
-As with any change, in order to engage your team they need to feel they are part of the decision-making process and that their feedback is being considered throughout the consultation initiative.
+As with any change, for your team to be engaged they need to feel they are part of the decision-making process and that their feedback is being considered throughout the consultation initiative.

-5 tips for getting your team on board and working productively from the earliest stage
+5 tips for getting your team working productively from the start

 - Communicate: Provide lots of advance notice about a new system, and involve your team in a preview.
 Show staff how it will generate reports easily and will save them time.
 Explain why data needs to be tracked in this way, and the effect it will have on the success of the stakeholder consultation long-term.